MIT-SPARK/C-3PO/README.md

 ## Paper

-Our work solves the certifiable object pose estimation problem, where -- given a partial point cloud of an object -- the goal is to estimate the object pose, fit a CAD model to the sensor data, and provide certification guarantees.
+Our work solves the certifiable object pose estimation problem.
+In it, given a partial point cloud of an object, the goal is to estimate the object pose and provide certification guarantees.

 #### R. Talak, L. Peng, L. Carlone, Correct and Certify: A New Approach to Self-Supervised 3D-Object Perception, June 2022 [[arXiv](https://arxiv.org/abs/2206.11215)]